Montagy-AI/Voxify/deliverables/D1/planning.md

 * Rationale: Jaden expressed strong interest in both infrastructure and AI technologies.

 3. Kiko
-* Roles: API Developer, Database Engineer, Code reviewer
+* Roles: API Developer, Database Engineer, Code reviewer, develop manager
 * Responsibilities: Kiko will work on implementing API routes, managing database interactions, and ensuring that the backend adheres to gRPC standards.
 Also, she is going to do the code review job and help debugging.
 * Rationale: Kiko is also experienced in full-stack website dev and designing api endpoints.
 She also want to learn different tech stack by helping debugging.